-Following is a list of the distinguished authors and illustrators who have agreed to attend the 2019 Festival.
-We are honored to welcome them to Warwick!
+Following is a list of the distinguished authors and illustrators who graciously attended the 2019 Festival.
+We were honored to welcome them to Warwick!

 |AUTHOR||FEATURED BOOK SYNOPSIS||BIOGRAPHY & HONORS|

 |An eight-foot fold-out timeline of the history of Canada, the United States, Mexico and the Caribbean from about 10,000 BCE to the present.||Sarah Albee writes non-fiction books for kids in grades K-9.
 Recent books include Dog Days of History; Poison: Deadly Deeds, Perilous Professions, and Murderous Medicines; Bugged: How Insects Changed History and Poop Happened: A History of the World from the Bottom Up.
 Her works have earned multiple starred reviews and honors.
 She lives in Connecticut with her family and loves visiting schools and presenting to kids of all ages.